Columbus Attractions for Kids

 Columbus is a friendly city with attractions for kids and lots of activities for the whole family.
+Once Georgia’s last frontier outpost, now its second largest city, Columbus is a true destination of choice.
+History, Theatre, Arts & Sports – Columbus, GA has it all.
 Bring the entire family on your next visit.
 Be sure to check our Events Calendar for an updated list of things to do while you’re visiting!

 Bay Ave. and 11th St. Columbus

 A 15-mile trail along the banks of the Chattahoochee River that provides an excellent facility to bilk, in-line skate, jog or just take a leisurely stroll and enjoy the scenery.
 The RiverWalk is one of the most attractive and inspiring urban experiences in Georgia.
 There are three historical walking or driving tours around downtown Columbus: Uptown (business district), the Historic District and High Uptown (residential districts).
 Brochures and self-guided tours are available at the Columbus Convention and Visitors Bureau.

 701 Front Avenue Columbus, GA 31901

 Features interactive displays, NASA exhibits and replicas of an Apollo Capsule and Space Shuttle, Planetarium, and Mead Observatory.
 There is an admission fee to experience hands-on exhibits, shows in the Omnisphere Theatre and Challenger Learning Center missions.